Overtime Sheet: How to Make + Free Templates for Excel

 This amount can then be used to determine the employee’s overtime pay.

-How to Create an Overtime Sheet on MS Excel?
+How do I Create an Overtime Sheet in MS Excel?

 You can create your overtime sheet on MS Excel if you know its basics.
-The following steps will guide you through creating an overtime sheet for five workers, all earning the same hourly rate (Assuming they all earn $15.00 per hour).
+The following steps will guide you through creating one for five workers, all earning the same hourly rate (assuming they all earn $15.00 per hour).

 Step 1